Chris Poyzer, MSW

 It wasn't fine.
 But I kept going.
 And somewhere in that decade, I learned something about leadership that no certification teaches: that the hardest thing you'll ever manage isn't a P&L or a team — it's yourself, when the ground shifts underneath you and no one knows what you're carrying.

-I've spent 20 years in counseling, social work, and executive development — including time as the in-house Executive Coach at MarineMax.
+I've spent 25 years in counseling, social work, and executive development — including time as the in-house Executive Coach at MarineMax.
 I now work exclusively with executives navigating crucibles — the kind of thing you don't bring up at the leadership offsite.

 Chris holds an MSW from the University of St. Thomas in St. Paul, Minnesota, and is a Brain-Based Certified Coach through the NeuroLeadership Institute.

 "A unique blend of attributes that set him apart.
-Insights and guidance that are both pragmatic and transformative."
+Insights and guidance that are both pragmatic and transformative." — Regional President

 "Insightful and gracious.
-You will not be disappointed."
+You will not be disappointed." — SVP, Talent and Team Development

-Two full sessions each month.
-And between sessions, I'm in your back pocket — a quick call, text, or email when something comes up that can't wait.
-Practical tools for what you're facing — not theory, not worksheets.
-Frameworks for navigating the hard conversations, managing yourself under pressure, and thinking clearly when everything else feels urgent.
+Individual Coaching — Regular sessions built around what you're actually navigating.
+Between sessions, I'm in your back pocket — a quick call, text, or email when something comes up that can't wait.
+Practical tools for the hard conversations, managing yourself under pressure, and thinking clearly when everything else feels urgent.
+Pause or cancel anytime.
+No contracts, no commitments — just the work.

 Stay updated on our news and events!
 Sign up to receive our newsletter.